Sent-down youth: Experiences

 Throughout the 1950s, the Up to Mountains and Down to the Countryside Movement was largely intermittent and closely correlated with the ups and downs of the PRC's economy and admission policies.
 Educated youths who had gone to the countryside would return to cities when employment and admission opportunities increased, and fresh graduates would remain in cities.
 The industrial over-expansion during the Great Leap Forward (GLF) added over 20 million jobs in cities in 1958.
 Since settling in cities when possible has been the most-desired option (providing a promising future), tens of millions of youths moved – or returned – to cities.

 The unprecedented large-scale redundancy and decline in school admission generated a severe population issue in post-GLF PRC cities.
-From late 1962 to early 1963, the CCP institutionalized an educated-youth resettlement policy and established a central resettlement group (中央安置領導小組 (zhōngyāng ānzhì lǐngdǎo xiǎozǔ)) to oversee the campaign.
+From late 1962 to early 1963, the CCP institutionalized an educated-youth resettlement policy and established a central resettlement group (zhōngyāng ānzhì lǐngdǎo xiǎozǔ (中央安置领导小组)) to oversee the campaign.
 In a meeting from June to July 1963, Zhou Enlai demanded that each province, city and autonomous region make a fifteen-year resettlement plan (1964–1979) for urban educated youths.
 An August 19, 1963, central resettlement group report explained the reasoning behind Zhou's proposed 15-year time span: "Children born within fourteen years after the Liberation (1949–1963) would reach working-age in the next fifteen years ...
 It was estimated that there would be around a million middle school graduates who could not go on to higher education every year ...
 For this reason, the party's central leadership demand that each province, city and autonomous region make a fifteen-year plan (1964–1979) that is centered on the resettlement of urban educated youths who reached working age."
 In an October meeting, Zhou increased the number of rural and urban educated youths to be resettled to the countryside in the next eighteen years to 35 million.
 He warned that the number would increase further if birth-control measures in cities were poorly implemented.
 Zhou did not mention rural educated youth in particular, indicating that the CCP's central leadership expected to continue redirecting most rural elementary and middle-school graduates to return to their places of origin.